 Course Title Grade Level

 6 7 8

-Ancient World History and Geography ×
+Ancient World History and Geography Х

-Geography and Modern World Cultures X
+Geography and Modern World Cultures Х

-Advanced Geography and Modern World Cultures х
+Advanced Geography and Modern World Cultures Х

-Early US History х
+Early US History Х

 Advanced Early US History Х

-6th Grade Social Studies: Ancient World History and Geography-In 6th grade the course will explore the geography, history (ancient through medieval), government, economics, religion and culture.
-The emphasis would be for students to gain an understanding and appreciation of the contributions of the ancient world.
+6th Grade Social Studies: Ancient World History and Geography: This course will explore the geography, history, government, economics, religion and culture in the ancient world.
+The emphasis will be for students to gain an understanding and appreciation of the contributions of the ancient world.

-7th Grade Social Studies: Geography and Modern World Cultures-This world cultures course is a combination of geography and cultural anthropology.
+7th Grade Social Studies: Geography and Modern World Cultures: This course is a combination of geography and world cultures.
 It is designed to introduce the student to the concepts of culture in human experience and the concepts of geography.
-What culture is, how it develops, how it changes, and how it is transferred in time and space, and its power to influence our lives and events, are some of the main topics examined.
-Because of the substantial influence of religion on human cultures and history, understanding major world religions will also be a focus of this course.
-Of course, such topics as language, art, political ideologies, government types, gender roles, work, status and rank, war, and human rights are also examined.
+This course explores what culture is, how it develops, how it changes, how it is transferred in time and space, and its power to influence our lives and events.
+World religions, language, art, political ideologies, government types, gender roles, work, status and rank, war, and human rights are also examined.

-7th Grade Advanced Social Studies: Geography and Modern World Cultures-Students with a passion for geography, travel, and world cultures will have the opportunity to extend their learning with advanced reading, and more independence as they read content-rich informational texts, and write using evidence to inform and persuade.
+7th Grade Advanced Social Studies: Geography and Modern World Cultures: Students with a passion for geography, travel, and world cultures will have the opportunity to extend their learning with advanced reading, and more independence as they read content-rich informational texts, and write using evidence to inform and persuade.

-8th Grade Social Studies: Early US History- Students will conduct social science inquiries from Colonization through the Civil War.
+8th Grade Social Studies: Early US History: Students will conduct social science inquiries from Colonization through the Civil War.
 Emphasis will be placed on economics, government and politics, community and culture, and continuity and change.
 Students will compose informational and argumentative texts for authentic audiences and purposes.

-8th Grade Advanced Social Studies: Early US History- Students with a passion of history and background knowledge in US geography will have the opportunity to extend their learning with advanced reading, and more independence as they read content-rich informational texts, and write using evidence to inform and persuade.
+8th Grade Advanced Social Studies: Early US History: Students with a passion for history and background knowledge in US geography will have the opportunity to extend their learning with advanced reading, and more independence as they read content-rich informational texts, and write using evidence to inform and persuade.